Mostly natural ingredients

 Price: Surprisingly affordable

-Eco-friendly products are often quite pricey but Method’s 53.5-ounce bottle goes for just $13, making it one of the most affordable all-natural options on the market.
+Eco-friendly products are often quite pricey but Method’s 53.5-ounce bottle goes for about $13, making it one of the most affordable all-natural options on the market.
 The company advertises that consumers can get 66 loads of laundry out of one bottle, but we found that we needed to use more than the recommended amount to get our clothes really clean.
 While this is a bit of a bummer, even if you use more than the suggested amount, the price per load will still be on par with competitors.

 Competition: A good option with a variety of scents